DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/2 Reading Data/3 Data Transformation/0 Select Expressions.md

         }
     ];

-You can define the select option value via the [configuration object](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/') passed to the DataSource constructor.
+You can define the select property value via the [configuration object](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/') passed to the DataSource constructor.

     <!--JavaScript-->
     var dataSource = new DevExpress.data.DataSource({